 8 For if Joshua had given them rest, God would not have spoken of another day later on.
 9 So then, there remains a Sabbath rest for the people of God, 10 for whoever has entered God's rest has also rested from his works as God did from his.

 11 Let us therefore strive to enter that rest, so that no one may fall by the same sort of disobedience.
-(Hebrews 4:1-11 ESV)
+(Hebrews 4:6-11, ESV).

-V. 6-7 He continues to warn the readers to not have hardened hearts.
-If you look carefully, you can see that he transitions to talking about a little different kind of rest in these next few verses.
+Vv.
+6-7 He continues to warn the readers not to have hardened hearts.
+If you look carefully, you can see that he transitions to talking about a different kind of rest in these next few verses.

 V. 8 The fact is that even when Joshua took the Israelites into the Promised Land, there was only a partial fulfillment of the rest that they were promised.
 There was another rest spoken of that was yet to come.
 So, what rest could that possibly be?
 It’s the rest we enoy when we finally come into that rest found only in Jesus.

-v.
-9 9 So then, there remains a Sabbath rest for the people of God, God rested from His creative work on the Sabbath, and we can rest when we trust and rely on Jesus.
+V. 9-13 9 So then, there remains a Sabbath rest for the people of God, (Hebrews 4:9, ESV).
+God rested from His creative work on the Sabbath, and we can rest when we trust and rely on Jesus.
 He is our rest.
-“He saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit.”
-(Titus 3:5 ESV), Just as Israel celebrated a Sabbath each week, we celebrate a continual Sabbath when we rest in Jesus.
+He saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit.
+(Titus 3:5, ESV).
+Just as Israel celebrated a Sabbath each week, we celebrate a continual Sabbath when we rest in Jesus.
 He is our rest.
 He is our peace.
 He is our Shalom.
 Paul told us in the Book of Romans (Romans 14:5-6) that the specific day of the week is no longer important.
 We achieve or “Sabbath Rest” when Jesus is the centerpiece of our faith.

 The writer continues the theme so that these believing Jews would understand that IT ALL POINTED TO JESUS.
 The Sabbath was given in the Old Testament to help us understand how we are saved.
 Jesus is our rest, so we don’t need to keep the Sabbath to be saved.
 It is RESTING IN THE FINISHED WORK OF JESUS THAT WE FIND OUR SALVATION.
 The Sabbath was a picture of resting in Him.
 Entering the Promised Land was a picture of enjoying the rest of experiencing all of His benefits.